citta-lab/go-lang/README.md

 ### Type Conversion:

-If we are interested in type conversion then in go we would be doing like
+If we are interested in type conversion then in go we would be doing like `type (variable)`.
 ```go
 var age int = 12
 var ageFloat float